How often do you clean your tongue?

 Ultimately any cleaner, be that a scraper, tongue brush or a normal toothbrush head, are more useful to you and your breath than not cleaning your tongue at all.

-Those who suffer with bad breath will likely see greater benefit from a scraper and for what is just a few extra seconds each day can make a big difference.
+Those who suffer with bad breath will likely see greater benefit from a scraper.
+Tongue cleaning takes just a few extra seconds each day and can make a big difference.

 How do I clean my tongue?

 To achieve a clean tongue, you need to follow a very simply process that consists of just 7 steps.